 Don’t Wait Until it’s Too Late

-Take preventive action by using pre-emergent weed control options before a major issue occurs.
+Take preventive action by using pre-emergent weed control options.
 Pre-emergent herbicides can serve as an additional mode of action to control herbicide-resistant weeds and avoid future weed resistance.

-Effective, long-lasting products such as Alion® herbicide from Crop Science can help growers focus on weeds before they strike, resulting in greater flexibility in post-emergent treatment and a reduction in early season competition between weeds and citrus trees.
+Effective, long-lasting products such as Alion® herbicide from Crop Science can help growers focus on weeds before they strike, resulting in greater flexibility in post-emergent treatment and a reduction in early season weeds.

 Combat Existing Weeds

-Once weeds have started to emerge, timing is essential to manage the threat.
+Once weeds have started to emerge, timing is essential.
 If a post-emergent herbicide application is late or missed, controlling those weeds becomes significantly more difficult.
-When combatting post-emergent weeds, using the right herbicide — based on its efficacy against the specific weed species — is key.
+When combating post-emergent weeds, using the right herbicide — based on its efficacy against the specific weed species — is key.